changlinli/intro-to-technical-ai-safety-slides/language_models/slides.md

     - Can compare all `n` outputs at once against `n` expected outputs, instead of laboriously and sequentially generating one token at a time
     - But there's something missing here...
+    - Can you see a problem with attention that might show up during training (but not during inference)?
+    - I'll explain more in the attention-specific presentation

 # Do Transformers Have to be Used for NLP?